RonnieDipple/Android_RecyclerView_List/README.md

 Make sure the images you add are added to the ui and that you can select them to go into the details view

 #### Challenge
-Chose another app which we have built or one you build on your own and implement a `RecyclerView` in it.
+Chose another app which we have built or one you build on your own and implement a `RecyclerView` in it......